-Organic growth corresponds to growth in my net worth without infusion of new money from surplus; inorganic growth corresponds to growth due to new money infusion.
+Organic growth corresponds to growth in my net worth from interest and dividends (passive income) and capital appreciation without infusion of new money; inorganic growth corresponds to growth due to new money infusion.

 Ideally, I would like to see increase in my net worth primarily from organic growth, to be sustainable in the event I no longer have earned income.
 At this rate, it will probably take me another 4-5 years before organic growth exceeds inorganic growth.